danvega/graphql-store/README.md

 - Explore the Starting Code
     - Schema
     - Controllers are empty to start
 - Run the application schema mapping inspection report
+- How much of the app are we going to build?

 ## Resources